PocketCinema N100 - Projector AIPTEK - Free user manual and instructions

 Charging the product

-The projector is built in a Li-Polymer battery for mobile use.
+The projector has a built-in Li-Polymer battery for mobile use.
 Please charge the projector for 8 hours prior to its first use.
-Repeat charging will take around 4 hours.
+Subsequent charging will take around 4 hours.
 The battery will be charged

-Exchange the plug (EU, US and etc.) of AC adapter that accommodates the type of power outlet in your country if it's different.
+Exchange the plug (EU, US, etc.) of the AC adapter to accommodate the type of power outlet in your country if it's different.

 Charging LED Indicator

-During charging, the LED on Power button turns Orange.
-It turns to Green when the battery is fully charged.
+During charging, the LED on the Power button turns Orange.
+It turns Green when the battery is fully charged.

 Turn On / Off the Projector